cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 All elements are encoded as 32-byte strings.
 Decoding proceeds as follows:

-1. First, interpret the string as an unsigned integer s in little-endian representation.
+1. Interpret the string as an unsigned integer s in little-endian representation.
 If the length of the string is not 32 bytes, or if the resulting value is >= p, decoding fails.
-   * Note: unlike [@RFC7748] field element decoding, the most significant bit is not masked, and non-canonical values are rejected.
+   * Note: Unlike the field element decoding described in [@RFC7748], the most significant bit is not masked, and non-canonical values are rejected.
      The test vectors in (#invalid255) exercise these edge cases.
 2. If `IS_NEGATIVE(s)` returns TRUE, decoding fails.